freshfrogs/freshfrogs.github.io/wiki/index.md

 <br>
 NFT staking refers to locking up non-fungible tokens on a platform or protocol in exchange for staking rewards and other benefits!
 Staking NFTs allows holders to earn an income from their collection while maintaining ownership!

+- Frog Owners will have the option to stake in return for special tokens, raffles, rewards and more!
+Here are some examples!

+    - Loyalty payment program!
+Coming soon Frog holders will be able to lock-in their Frogs at https://freshfrogs.io for rewards! 🐸

+    - The longer the Frog is held without listings, greater the reward!
+Royalties, rewards, raffles, and more!